kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 First you need to request to join the beta on the following [page](labs.ovh.com).
 After we receive your application, we will contact you via email.

 Important : BGP Service is currently in alpha.
-This product is not intended to be used in production environment.
+This product is not intended to be used in a production environment.

 ### Step 2: Prepare your IP addresses

-You need to either buy Additional IP from OVHcloud our use your own IPs with BYOIP.
+You need to either buy Additional IP from OVHcloud or use your own IPs with BYOIP.

-If you buy Additional IP from us, you MUST NOT associate them to any service (e.g. Baremetal).
+If you buy Additional IPs from us, you MUST NOT associate them to any service (e.g. Baremetal).

 If you need to import your IPs, you need to use our BYOIP service.
 Please follow [this documentation](/pages/network/bring_your_own_ip/bring-your-own-IP/) to import your IPs to OVHcloud.